How to Make an Evergreen Garland

 Always end with the paddle wire or wrapping jute underneath and to the side of the guide string.

-Step 5: Angle your second bundle
+Step 5: Angle the Second Bundle

-Angle the second bundle diagonally to the left, covering the wire or jute wrapping of the first bunch.
 Secure the bottom 1/3 of the bunch, wrapping it 3 times and pulling it tight.
 You will also be surrounding a portion of the first bunch in this.

-Step 6: Keep layering the bunches
+Step 6: Keep Layering the Bundles

-Alternate the bunches right, left, right, left and secure as above until you are near the end of the guide string or wire.
+Continue to layer and alternate the bunches right, left, right, left and secure as above until you are near the end of the guide string or wire.

-Step 7: Finish off the bundles
+Step 7: Finish off the Garland

 When you arrive at the end of the garland, you can finish it with all the bundles facing one direction, or you can place the last bunch in the opposite direction.